Personal profile

 Research Interests

-Kathy's research interests are in neurodevelopmental conditions, including autism and intellectual/learning disability, and neurodiversity.
+Kathy's research interests are in neurodiversity and neurodevelopmental and learning disabilities, particularly autism.
 Kathy is passionate about pragmatic and high-impact research that will directly improve the lives of neurodivergent children and adults and their families in the UK and internationally, including in low resource contexts.

 Expertise